-Your community association is responsible for the neighborhood amenities, events, and resources that make Woods of Shavano one of the best places to live.
+The community association is responsible for the neighborhood amenities, events, and resources that make Woods of Shavano a great place to live.

 Your support is voluntary... and we need you!